umbraco/rfcs/cms/0027-the-future-of-search.md

 public class FullTextFilter
 {
+    // query to be analyzed
-    public string Query { get; set; } // query to be analyzed, using OR between words
+    public required string Query { get; set; }

-    public FullTextFilterQueryOperator Operator { get; set; } = FullTextFilterQueryOperator.Or;
+    // operator to use between the words in the query public FullTextFilterQueryOperator Operator { get; set; } = FullTextFilterQueryOperator.Or;
-}

-public class SortDefinition
-{
-    public SortDirection Direction { get; set; } = SortDirection.Descending;

-    // TODO: key? field? consistency!
-    public string?
-Key { get; set; } = null; // null means by relevance, otherwise use one of SystemFields or a relevant proprety alias
 }

 public static class SystemFields